ifavo/espruino-samples/weatherstation/README.md

-This weather station uses an TSL2561 to capture luminosity values and infrared spectrum.
+The weather station uses an TSL2561 to capture luminosity values and infrared spectrum.
 With an DHT22 it collects temperature and humidity.

-A CC3000 is used to provide access to the data via HTTP/JSON.
+The data is then published to another Espruino using an NRF24L01+.

+On the other end a NRF24L01+ receives the data and provides a simple HTTP/JSON output on a CC3000.